 And that's what Folegandros is of course – a holiday destination.

 The highlights for me were the hiking trails and the walks to both Katergo and Livadaki beaches, as well as the sunset over the Chora.

 In short, Folegandros is a nice island to visit after a few days in Santorini or Mykonos for first time visitors to Greece.
 Personally though, I've been once and that's enough for me.

 If you enjoyed reading this Folegandros travel blog, please share it on social media.
 You can find sharing buttons in the right hand corner of your screen.

 Dave is a travel writer from the UK, currently living in Greece.
 He created this travel blog back in 2005 to document his travel adventures around the world.
-Since moving to Greece he has a somewhat ambitious (perhaps impossible) goal of visiting every Greek island and writing about it.Follow Dave on social media for travel and adventure inspiration: Facebook, Twitter, Pinterest, Instagram, YouTube.
+Since moving to Greece he has a somewhat ambitious (perhaps impossible) goal of visiting all the Greek islands and writing about them.Follow Dave on social media for new posts, travel and adventure inspiration: Facebook, Twitter, Pinterest, Instagram, YouTube.